ThomasLaPiana/rox/README.md

 1. `cargo release tag --execute` - Creates a git tag with the same version as the `Cargo.toml`
 1. `cargo release push --execute` - Pushes the git tag
 1. Finally, a CI job is automatically triggered to build and upload the release assets

+## Upcoming Features

+The following is a list of roughly-planned features that are on the roadmap for Rox.

+- Platform-specific tasks - Windows users rejoice
+- Replace `split` with `split_take` - Allow users to choose exactly which split part to use for their version checks
+- Write command outputs to local log files